-For the Master of Science (MS) program the requirements are a minimum of twenty-five (25) credit hours in coursework, work on a research project, and write a thesis for a total of thirty-one (31) credits (Plan I).
+For the Master of Science (MS) program the requirements are a minimum of twenty-five (25)

 Students in the master of Engineering (ME) program could enroll in Plan II of Plan III.
-In Plan II they are required to take a minimum of thirtyone (31) credit hours in coursework, work on a design or development project, and write an engineering report for a total of of thirty-four (34) credits.
+In Plan II they are required to take a minimum of thirty-one (31) credit hours in coursework, work on a design or development project, and write an engineering report for a total of of thirty-four (34) credits.
 In Plan III they are required to take a minimum of of thirty-six (36) credit hours.